alexmgrant/alexmgrant.github.io/_posts/2019-04-25-shipping-an-angular-application-as-a-web-component.markdown

               "outputHashing": "none",
 {% endhighlight %}

-Next we create a script to concat our build files into a single file.
-We this using Node.js.
-Create a file called `build-angular-elements.js` in the root of our project.
+Next, we create a Node.js script to concat our build files into a single file so we can quickly ship our application.
+Create a file called `build-angular-elements.js` in the root of the project.

 {% highlight javascript %}
 // build-angular-elements.js